prom-client-net/prom-client/README.md

 .NET Client library for [prometheus.io](https://prometheus.io/)

-It is hard fork of [prometheus-net](https://github.com/prometheus-net/prometheus-net) in early 2017 that evolved into a different library.
+It is hard fork of [prometheus-net](https://github.com/prometheus-net/prometheus-net) from early 2017 that has since evolved into a different library.

 Our main goals:

 - Keep possibility of rapid development.